Luanti: Reception

 Opensource.com listed Luanti at #1 in its "Best open source games of 2015", stating that it is maybe "the most complete alternative to Minecraft", and noted its expansibility, saying that it contains a user-friendly API for creating mods in Lua.
 PC Magazine listed Luanti among "The best Sandbox Creation Games for Minecraft Fans".

+DMCA takedown controversy

+In August 2026, Luanti's mobile app was removed from the Google Play Store following a DMCA takedown notice filed on 14 August by Tracer.ai on behalf of Microsoft, which claimed that Luanti infringed copyrights of Minecraft, more specifically copyrighted game assets.
+On 27 August 2026, the Luanti team addressed the situation, stating that the notice was baseless, as Luanti does not ship or contain any proprietary code or assets.
+The DMCA complaint was later rescinded sometime between 28 August and 5 September, with the Luanti team officially stating on 8 September 2026 that the DMCA takedown notice was withdrawn and the engine was restored to the Google Play Store.